borrob/WebTimer/README.md

 There are a couple of special commands (links) to reset the timer, to clear the user comments, or to set a special set of intervals.
-The special set can be a series of 120, 110, 100, ..., 10 seconds, or a set number of the same interval time.
-When the series ends, no new intervals are added anymore and the timer ends with a red screen (until you set a new set of timers or reset the clock).
+The special set can be a series of 120, 110, 100, ..., 10 seconds, or a number of the same interval time.
+When the series ends, no new intervals are added anymore and the timer ends with a red screen (until you start a new set of intervals or reset the clock).

 ## How to build, install and run?
 The WebTimer is a JAVA web application.
 You can tell maven to 'package' the